IanPeake/FatMaxxer/README.md

 - rr.log as per HRV Logger format
 - artifacts.log - timestamp for artifacts*.log is corresponds to the last processed sample of the window (watch this space)

+Known issues:
-Main issue remaining: Android pauses the app unpredictably.
+- Android pauses the app unpredictably.
 Interacting with the app regularly seems to help.
 Proposed solution---persistent notification.
+- Make spoken output customizable to your approx. HR zones
+- features.csv does not output SDNN

 Based on
 - Marco Altini's Python code